pantheon-systems/documentation/source/content/guides/secrets/02-basic-concepts.md

 Current types are:

-  * `runtime`: This secret type can be retreived directly from your application code.
+  * `runtime`: This secret type can be retreived directly from your application code using the `pantheon_get_secret()` function.
 This is the recommended type if you want your application to be able to use the secret while it's operating.

   * `env`: This type is used to set environment variables.
 Environment variables are currently only supported for Integrated Composer builds; setting environment variables on the application server is unsupported.